• Skip to primary navigation

 Ingredients in small bowls with labels.

-Pro Tip: You can swap the chicken for leftover turkey for equally delicious results.
+You can swap the chicken for leftover turkey for equally delicious results.
 Scroll down for more details on how to use holiday leftovers in this recipe.

-Seasoned Stuffing: There is a lot of flexibility with this ingredient, use any brand or any variety of dry, seasoned stuffing that your family enjoys.
+Seasoned Stuffing: There is a lot of flexibility with this ingredient; use any brand or any variety of dry, seasoned stuffing that your family enjoys.

-Cream of Chicken Soup: Be sure to use the condensed soup straight from the can, don't dilute it with water.
+Cream of Chicken Soup: Be sure to use the condensed soup straight from the can; don't dilute it with water.
 The broth and milk add plenty of liquid to the casserole.

 Scroll to the recipe card below for a full list of ingredients and measurements.